Early Childhood: Typical & Atypical Development

 6) Recognize common variations and atypical infant and toddler development

-Chapter Four: The Development of Preschoolers (3-5 Years) & Young School agers (5-6 years)
+Chapter Four: The Development of Preschoolers (3-5 Years) & Young School agers (6-8years)

-1) Understand the typical sequence of preschool growth and motor development
+1) Understand the typical sequence of growth and motor development, including health issues

-2) Describe preschool cognitive development and related theories
+2) Describe preschool & young school-age cognitive development and related theories

 3) Identify language development milestones including emergent literacy approaches

-5) Define developmentally appropriate practices for young children
+5) Define developmentally appropriate educational practices for young children

 6) Learn types of atypical development and developmental variations